-Since you’ve been looking for lights or light bulbs, you’ve probably stumbled across the abbreviation CRI, which is frequently followed by a number.
+When looking for lights and light bulbs, it’s common to come across the abbreviation CRI, which is frequently followed by a number.

 CRI is an acronym for Colour Rendering Index.
-It’s a concept you must know if you’re interested in improving the appearance of your house or workplace.
+It’s an important feature to learn about if you’re interested in improving the appearance of your house or workplace.

-Palette, textures, and finishing are significant factors when it comes to designing any interior.
-Illumination is also extremely critical.
+Palette, textures, and finishing are all significant factors when it comes to designing any interior.

-Consider lighting to be the fourth aspect of successful designing, as it transforms colours and shapes into a vivid palette of textures and elements.
+The color rendering index of lighting fixtures can transform colors and shapes into a vivid palette of textures and elements.

 What is CRI in lighting?